SimPleased/Password-Game-Extension/README.md

 # Current Tools

-1) `Video Search`: finds a video of certain length.
+`Video Search`: Finds a video of certain length.
     1) Input the time.
     2) Choose a filter if you want to.
     3) Click Search

-2) `Chess Solver`: finds the solution to the puzzle.
+`Chess Solver`: Finds the solution to the Chess problem.
     1) Right click the image of the chess problem
     2) Expand the div that came up
     3) You should see a `<img>` element